reselbob/dockerdemos/port-o-call/readme.md

 `curl localhost:83`

-We'll still get the same error we had when we were tyrin get access outside the container.
+We'll still get an error similar to the one we had when we were tyrin get access outside the container.

 **Step 7:** .Let's clean things up.
 First exit the container,